 But I still start with it clitorally every time, which tells you something about the motor in this toy.
 We-Vibe is known for their robust motors in toys such as the Touch and Tango, and they don’t disappoint here.
-The 10 steady intensities are incremental and satisfying, similar to the Prism V and Mona 2,2 and the 10 patterns aren’t bad either.
+The 10 steady intensities are incremental and satisfying, similar Mona 2,2 and the 10 patterns aren’t bad either.
 I’ll admit the shape isn’t as pinpoint as I’d like — I sometimes flip it sideways so I can rest the edge ridge against my clit instead — but the vibrations are A+, and I can’t complain much considering what that very same shape does to my G-spot.

 The charging port is right under the controls, so vag gunk inevitably circles around it, staring at me like a judgmental eyeball as if to say “you took things too far.
 You squirted too much.
 Don’t get your nefarious liquids near me.”
 As far as the “splashproof” label goes, I once accidentally chucked the Rave into a sink full of water with a bunch of other waterproof toys, and it survived.
 I also routinely clean it under running water because

 I like to live on the edge I’m lazy.

 According to We-Vibe, the charging port has a “septum valve” which protects the internal electronics from water ingress.
 This means I have to stab it heartily with the charging pin, which is never not terrifying, but it also means that unless you’re dunking the toy underwater or ambushing it with a Super Soaker, you’re probably fine.

 That time strangers controlled my vibrator from across the country